pedonc/Windows-Deployment/README.md

 # Tools And Documentation To Automate And Manage Windows Deployment

 These instructions are for creating a customized Windows 10 environment that can be easily installed onto PCs through an automated, bootable USB installer.
 While the Windows installation will be highly customized, all of the processes and tools used, other than the open source scripts in this repository, are available for free from Microsoft.
-This means that any properly licensed PCs configured with this process should be fully supported by Microsoft, since no third party software is used.
 Additionally, the instructions are precise and detailed so anyone with general experience using Windows should be able to follow this process, while experienced system administrators can customize settings as desired.
-Finally, while the process to create the USB installer is long, the end result will be a tool that can be used to configure a Windows PC in minutes instead of hours.
+Finally, while the process to create the USB installer takes many steps, the end result will be a tool that can be used to configure a Windows PC in minutes instead of hours.

 ## Recommended Minimum PC Requirements